awsdocs/aws-freertos-docs/doc_source/getting_started_nxp.md

 ### Run the Amazon FreeRTOS Demo Project<a name="nxp-run-example"></a>

-To run the Amazon FreeRTOS demos on the NXP LPC54018 IoT Module board, connect the USB port on the NXP IoT Module to your host computer, open a terminal program, and connect to the port identified as USB Serial Device\.
+1. Connect the USB port on the NXP IoT Module to your host computer, open a terminal program, and connect to the port identified as USB Serial Device\.

-1. Rebuild your project\.

-1. Sign in to the [AWS IoT console](https://console.aws.amazon.com/iotv2/)\.

-1. In the navigation pane, choose **Test** to open the MQTT client\.

-1. In **Subscription topic**, enter **freertos/demos/echo**, and then choose **Subscribe to topic**\.

 1. In your IDE, from the **Project** menu, choose **Build**\.